Life Estate vs Trust

 Ultimately, an experienced attorney can walk you through your options and help you create an individualized estate plan that best suits your needs.

 At the Law Office of Andrew M. Lamkin, P.C., we know how to protect your assets and set your estate up for success.
-Our Long Island estate planning lawyer will work with you to get a complete understanding of your situation and develop a comprehensive plan to accomplish your estate planning goals.
-Contact us today to schedule a consultation.
+Our Long Island estate planning attorney can explain the pros and cons of a life estate vs irrevocable trust and help you choose the right path for your family.
+Contact us today to schedule a free consultation.